richardjonesnz/moodle-mod_collaborate/README.md

 Using Xdebug
 ============
 Brackets, Sublime, PHP Storm and many other editors or IDEs use this.
+If you are using Linux, there's plenty of info to google.

 Windows users
 =============